pantheon-tweaks/pantheon-tweaks/README.md

 sudo apt install pantheon-tweaks
 ```

 Open System Settings and there should be a new Plug named "Tweaks".

+**Note:** if you are currently on Odin daily builds, follow [this](https://github.com/pantheon-tweaks/pantheon-tweaks/issues/43#issuecomment-720077052) to install Pantheon Tweaks instead.

 ### From Source Code
 If you want to install from source code, clone this repository and then run the following commands: